All Episodes

 That will be a central theme of my inaugural address.

-And if these young people aren't showing up out there, folks, uh, you know, it's drastic time here.
+And if these young people aren't showing up out there, folks, you know, it's drastic time here.

 Obama, I think he better start using some of his illegal campaign stash to give away some free P. Diddy CDs at the polling places.

-Obama frustrated, thinks the Constitution does not do enough to allow redistribution, wants the courts to do it and so forth.
+Obama, frustrated, thinks the Constitution does not do enough to allow redistribution, wants the courts to do it and so forth.

-We have audio soundbite coming up of FDR from 1944 proposing a second bill of rights.
+We have audio soundbite coming up of FDR from 1944 proposing a second Bill of Rights.

-Um the people most susceptible to neuro-linguistic programming are young people and highly educated people, considered to be especially susceptible to hypnosis.
+The people most susceptible to neuro-linguistic programming are young people and highly educated people, considered to be especially susceptible to hypnosis.

-Now I find it interesting too that many Jewish voters are supporting Obama.
+Now, I find it interesting, too, that many Jewish voters are supporting Obama.

-He's a candidate who is endorsed by Hamas, has been called the Messiah by Calypso Louie, has been endorsed by Rashid Khalili, and of course the governor, the well, the the chairman of the Parliament of Iran.
+He's a candidate who is endorsed by Hamas, has been called the Messiah by Calypso Louis, has been endorsed by Rashid Khalili, and of course, the governor, well, the chairman of the Parliament of Iran, the parliament leader in Iran, has also endorsed Obama.

 And so maybe it is hypnosis.

-Maybe it is and when you watch his thing tonight, I want you to watch it with a new perspective.
+And when you watch his thing tonight, I want you to watch it with a new perspective.

 I want you to watch it in a different context.